gameontext/sample-room-java/README.md

 1. Go to [https://game-on.org/](https://game-on.org/) and click **Enter**.
 2. Select an authentication method to log in with your username and password for that type.
+3. If you've never played before, you'll need to choose a display name and favorite color, and click **Done**
-3. View your user profile using the link in the top right.
+3. Once you are in First room, view your user profile using the link in the top right.
 It is either your username or a person icon.
 4. You should now see your **Game On!
-ID** and **Shared Secret** near the bottom of the page.
+ID** and **Shared Secret** near the middle of the page.

 ## Getting the source code